JPMorgan Chase & Co. Trims Stock Holdings in Terex Co. (NYSE:TEX)

 The company also recently disclosed a quarterly dividend, which was paid on Monday, September 20th.
 Stockholders of record on Thursday, August 12th were paid a dividend of $0.12 per share.
 This represents a $0.48 annualized dividend and a dividend yield of 1.14%.
 The ex-dividend date was Wednesday, August 11th.
 Terex’s dividend payout ratio (DPR) is 369.23%.

 Several research analysts have commented on the stock.
+Morgan Stanley raised their price target on shares of Terex from $54.00 to $55.00 and gave the company an “equal weight” rating in a report on Monday, August 2nd.
 KeyCorp cut their price target on shares of Terex from $59.00 to $54.00 and set an “overweight” rating for the company in a report on Monday, September 27th.
 Barclays lifted their price objective on shares of Terex from $50.00 to $55.00 and gave the stock an “equal weight” rating in a report on Monday, August 2nd.
-TheStreet raised shares of Terex from a “c” rating to a “b-” rating in a report on Thursday, July 29th.
-Morgan Stanley lifted their price objective on shares of Terex from $54.00 to $55.00 and gave the stock an “equal weight” rating in a report on Monday, August 2nd.
-Finally, Credit Suisse Group lifted their price objective on shares of Terex from $52.00 to $58.00 and gave the stock a “neutral” rating in a report on Monday, August 2nd.
+Credit Suisse Group lifted their price objective on shares of Terex from $52.00 to $58.00 and gave the stock a “neutral” rating in a report on Monday, August 2nd.
+Finally, Zacks Investment Research downgraded shares of Terex from a “strong-buy” rating to a “hold” rating and set a $47.00 price objective for the company. in a report on Wednesday, September 29th.
 Six equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $50.06.

 Terex Profile